The Makandal Text Network

 Citing the Exhibit

-Simpkins, Kate, Laura Johnson, and Dannie Brice.
+Simpkins, Kate, Juniper Johnson, and Dannie Brice.
 “Makandal Exhibit.”
 Early Caribbean Digital Archive.
 Northeastern University, 2019.
 [URL].
 Accessed [date].